We believe art is a gift, not a product.

 Friendships formed.
 And a question began to take shape: the musicians in our midst are extraordinary.
 Does the neighborhood know?

-From those sidewalk conversations grew music salons in a living room on 74th Street, then open mics, listening circles, and eventually a stage.
+From those sidewalk conversations grew music salons in a living room on 74th Street into a stage.
 The first Night at the Triad took place in November 2023.
 Late in that evening, two jazz pianists who had never met sat down together at one piano and improvised.
 No plan, no rehearsal.
-Four hands, one instrument — and something emerged that neither could have made alone.
+Four hands, one instrument, and something emerged that neither could have made alone.
 That moment gave us our name.